Website must-haves for engaging your donors and attracting new ones

 • Feature share buttons for every piece of content and prepare ready-made posts that mention your organisation’s name (ie Twitter handle).

 • Embed social media feeds in your homepage or your blog for people to get a glimpse into the conversation and be able to directly share or comment.

 This will strengthen the sense of community, get people to engage more with your cause and automatically spread the word.

 Segmented live chat and feedback: Inviting people to live chat is a great opportunity to listen to your audience, get brand-new ideas and improve what you do.
 And if you also ask a few segmentation questions while you’re at it (eg. role, main goal, challenge, organisation size, organisation type), you’re bound to gain some great insights about your audience and fine-tune your communications as a result.
 Depending on the tool you’re using, you can also personalise your live chat messages based on your visitor’s previous website journey.
 If live chat doesn’t seem to be an option for your organisation at the moment, you can also consider having a segmented feedback form that allows supporters to share their thoughts with you.
 It’s all about encouraging conversation.

 Blog comments: It’s not enough to only add a comments plugin to your blog.
 Your readers can range from silent listeners to vocal followers.
 The latter are more likely to express their views but how do you ensure you’re addressing all groups?
 By asking questions and giving them a voice!
 Ask people what they think about the content, what their own experience is, what they think you’re missing and should cover next time.
 And then reply and take their comments into account in your next piece of content.

 Over to you.
 Which of these elements are you already featuring on your NGO’s website?
 Please share your thoughts or tips in the comments below.

 Planning a website revamp?
-Let’s work together on your content strategy and conversion techniques to make sure your website supports your NGO’s goals.
-Get in touch to book a free consultation.
+Let’s work together on your content strategy and conversion techniques to make sure your website supports your organisation’s goals.
+Get in touch for a consultation.